 Takemikazuchi-no-Mikoto is one of four gods who is worshipped at Kasuga Shrine in Nara Park, which is deep in deer country.
 At Kasuga Shrine you can purchase white deer figurines with o-mikuji (fortunes) in their mouths.
 Apart from being adorable, these also hark back to the belief that deer are messengers of the gods.
 They are literally holding messages about your future in their little porcelain mouths.
 Choose wisely.

 One of the most interesting interpretations of deer is in the fairy tale ‘Little Brother and Little Sister.’
 In this story, a brother and sister run away into the forest and the boy drinks from an enchanted stream.
 The water turns him into a deer.
-His sister cares for him, and refuses to be separated from her deer.
-As is the way with fairy tales, no details are given about the hardships she faces whilst living alone in the forest and taking care of a wild animal.
-As SurLaLune notes in their annotations, ‘the sister is the adult figure’ and has to arrange food and shelter for them, whilst as a deer the brother is free from responsibility.
+His sister cares for him and refuses for them to be separated, even in death when her spirit returns to check on him and ultimately break the spell.
+As SurLaLune notes in their annotations, ‘the sister is the adult figure’ and has to arrange food and shelter and make decisions for them both, whilst as a deer the brother is free from responsibility.

 SurLaLune also references Bruno Bettelheim’s theory of how the human sister and the deer brother can be viewed as sides of personality.
 In his book The Uses of Enchantment, Bettelheim writes that ‘they represent the animal and spiritual sides of our personality, which become separated [in the story] but must be integrated for human happiness.’
 Bettelheim doesn’t state which way round he intends the roles to be, leaving them open to interpretation.
 The deer can represent the ‘animal’ part of us; the part which is wild, physical, and carefree, whereas the human sister is the seeing and thinking spirit.
 But these roles could also easily be reversed: The deer can be seen as spiritual for being innocent and close to nature, and the sister animalistic for choosing to live alone in the forest instead of seeking a way out to civilisation.

-The brother and sister remain together throughout the story – even outfacing death, when the sister’s ghost returns to ask how her deer is.
-So it’s almost like they are two parts of one person, and either cannot be complete when alone or cannot co-exist as a whole.
-Like Sadb, who is cursed with both the human and animal parts in one body.
-Ultimately she has to make a choice which one she will remain as.
+The brother and sister remain together throughout the story – even outfacing death.
+It’s almost like they are two parts of one person, and either cannot be complete when alone or cannot co-exist as a whole.
+Like Sadb, who is cursed to have both human and animal parts as one person.
+Ultimately she has to decide which one she will remain as.

 I also find it interesting that it is the brother who was transformed.
 In similar fairy tales where children are abandoned in the forest (like ‘Hansel and Gretal‘), the brother is the one who takes care of the sister.
 But this time, the sister is left to fend for herself – and does a good job of things, too.
 Also, deer are often described as guardians of forests, especially stags who are heralded almost like royalty in the woodland animal hierarchy.
-Think Bambi, and also how they rut to win the affection of does and become the dominant males.
 The brother being a deer comes with a certain amount of status, and also conveys the idea that he remains protective over his sister despite being in animal form.
 However, whilst the sister grows into a woman, he remains a fawn.
 She becomes a princess, whilst he never gets to rut and have the chance to rule the forest.
 It’s as if the witch’s spell was intended for more than to merely change him into a deer, but rather to freeze him in time and take away his progression into adulthood.

 - Faery Folklorist – Fairy Women & Their Deer